 </button>

-When a button is clicked we need to send an event to our LightLive
+When a button is clicked, we need to tell our LightLive

-process to change the brightness.
-To do that, we use the special phx-click
+process to change its brightness.
+We do that by sending an event using the special phx-click

-event and the “On” button send an on
+event and clicking the “On” button send an on

 event: